 Heat Geek: Additionally what's going to be helping, as Richard mentioned earlier on, is that at the moment gas is levied quite a lot.
 Because there are no environmental taxes on gas due to historically being relatively green and actually quite low carbon footprint compared to electricity.

-So I think combi's are definitely going to be a thing in the past.
+So I think combis are definitely going to be a thing of the past.
 Water storage at home is going to have to come back, but it's going to be cheaper than gas because your cylinder is a battery.
-Octopus I know are looking at this, British Gas are looking at this, so this is a way for them really to get very low domestic water costs.
+Octopus I know is looking at this, British Gas is looking at this, so this is a way for them really to get very low domestic water costs.

 I think that the drive will be high gas prices and also the sellability of the property.
-There has been talk about relating some green levees back to people's epcs and being controlled by the local authorities.
-In fact this was being trialled and down the road in Guildford!
+There has been talk about relating some green levees back to people's EPCs and being controlled by the local authorities.
+In fact, this was being trialed and down the road in Guildford!